Zoetis Inc (ZTS)'s Winning Formula: Financial Metrics and Compet

-Zoetis Inc (ZTS, Financial) has recently garnered significant attention from investors and financial analysts, thanks to its strong financial position.
-With a current share price of $176.74, Zoetis Inc has experienced a slight daily decrease of 0.02%, amidst a three-month decline of 2.26%.
-However, a detailed analysis based on the GF Score indicates that Zoetis Inc is poised for significant growth in the foreseeable future.
+Zoetis Inc (ZTS, Financial) has recently garnered significant attention from investors and financial analysts, thanks to its strong financial performance.
+With a current share price of $179.15 and a daily gain of 1.26%, despite a slight dip of -1.75% over the past three months, Zoetis Inc demonstrates resilience and potential for future growth.
+A detailed analysis using the GF Score indicates that Zoetis Inc is poised for substantial advancement in the coming years.

 What Is the GF Score?

 The GF Score is a proprietary ranking system developed by GuruFocus, assessing stocks based on five key valuation aspects.
 These aspects have shown a strong correlation with long-term stock performance from 2006 to 2021.
 Stocks with higher GF Scores typically yield better returns.
-The GF Score ranges from 0 to 100, with 100 representing the highest potential for outperformance.
-Zoetis Inc boasts a GF Score of 95, indicating a strong potential for market outperformance.
+The GF Score ranges from 0 to 100, with 100 indicating the highest potential for outperformance.
+Zoetis Inc boasts a GF Score of 97, reflecting its high potential for market outperformance.

 - Financial strength rank: 6/10